Introduction

 After Treatment

 Following each treatment session, patients may benefit from compression stockings.
-Sun exposure after treatment should be avoided for at least 4 weeks or until bruising has subsided.
+Sun exposure after treatment should be avoided for at least four weeks or until bruising has subsided.
 Read more about sclerotherapy aftercare.

 Complications can occur even with the best possible technique and attention to detail.